Powerful state of Swaziland. Full description of Swaziland

 Picturesque bumps.

-Picturesque restaurant with a typo.
+A picturesque restaurant with a typo.

-Picturesque traffic light.
+Scenic traffic light.

 Shadows, shadows.
 I felt like Gagarin on Leninsky Prospekt.